3320 Citizenship/Alien Status | SNAP

 Refer to 3630 Budget for an AU with Sponsored Aliens for policy on Sponsored Aliens.

-Verification Information Systems
+Verification Information Systems (VIS)

-Complete WEB-3 procedures in the following situations:
+Complete SAVE procedures in the following situations:

 -